tomalrussell/nismod_teaching_kit/docs/lecture_20/Lecture_20.3.md

----
-title: Mini-Lecture 20.3 -- Next steps for infrastructure sustainability and resilience
+# Mini-Lecture 20.3 -- Next steps for infrastructure sustainability and resilience

-keywords:

--   Sustainable infrastructure

--   Future directions

--   Data availability

-authors:

--   Prof Jim Hall

----

 This mini-lecture looks towards future innovations in infrastructure systems analysis, which can be expected in the coming years.
 We also consider the potential for more widespread uptake of the datasets and tools that have been provided in this course.

-# Learning objectives
+Learning objectives

 - Have some knowledge of future directions in infrastructure systems analysis
 - Understand how technological innovation can help to promote the uptake of methodologies for infrastructure systems analysis.

-# Introduction
+## Introduction

 This lecture series has described the state-of-the-art in infrastructure systems modelling.
 We have reviewed methods for system analysis and risk